 Subparagraph 2.2(b)(i) provides an exemption for a compensation arrangement which is required to be disclosed, or is disclosed, in a public document such as audited annual financial statements or another form of regulatory filing.
 For example, an issuer may establish a deferred share unit (DSU) plan with a view to enhancing the alignment of the interests of its directors with those of its shareholders.
-Assuming that the DSU plan is not otherwise covered by the insider reporting requirements under Canadian securities legislation, an insider who participated in the plan would likely be required to file insider reports as a result of the insider's participation in the plan since the plan would likely satisfy the economic exposure test contained in section 2.1 of the Instrument.
-However, if the DSU plan is disclosed in a public document such as a Management Proxy Circular, an insider who participated in the DSU plan would not be required to file insider reports relating to the insider's participation in the plan, since the insider would be entitled to rely on the exemption in subparagraph 2.2(b)(i).
+Assuming that the DSU plan is not otherwise covered by the insider reporting requirements under Canadian securities legislation, an insider who participated in the plan would likely be required to file insider reports as a result of the instrument.
+However, if the DSU plan is disclosed in a public document such as a Management Proxy Circular, an insider who participated in the DSU plan would not be required to file insider reports relating to the insider's participation in the plan would not be required to file insider reports relating to the insider's participation in the plan would not be required to file insider reports relating to the insider's participation in the plan would not be required to file insider reports relating to the insider's participation in the plan, since the insider would be entitled to rely on the exemption in subparagraph 2.2(b)(i).